brandonlacoste9-tech/Beehive/scrolls/rituals.md

 - **File:** `.github/post-merge-checklist.md`
 - **Purpose:** Guides verification of deployments, dashboard integrity, and documentation after every merge.

+## 🟡 Tool Invocation Rituals
+- **File:** `scrolls/cookbook/wsl-forge.md`
+- **Purpose:** Documents the WSL forge ritual—keep repos in the Linux home for fast, stable workflows while preserving Windows visibility via `\\wsl$`.

 ---

 **How to use:**
 - Review this index before every PR or milestone.
 - Follow the linked rituals for consistent, audit-ready operations.
 - Update this index when new ritual scrolls are added.

 ---